TheRealAnonymous008/quartz/content/details/engineering/systems/Universal Properties of Systems.md

 	* In the hierarchy, overlapping subsystems are represented as shared components.
 In fact, *Composition is inherently hierarchical*

 * Hierarchy gives rise to [[Complex Systems|complexity]].
+* *Components form connections because of their interaction potentials*.
 * **[[Network Science|Networks]]** - all systems may be described as organizations based on networks of components and their various interconnections/interactions through forces and flows

 * *Systems transform inputs into outputs*